Skip to content

 For the technology dimension of the bearers and the LTE-M vs NB-IoT difference, see the spilma glossary.

-Orange operates, in parallel with its cellular network, a public LoRaWAN network on the French territory.
-This network is part of the LoRa Alliance ecosystem: the gateways operated by Orange are connected to a LoRaWAN core network (typically Actility ThingPark), and candidate devices must be LoRaWAN Certified by the Alliance via LCTT testing.
+Orange operates, in parallel with its cellular network, a public LoRaWAN network on the French territory, with an announced coverage of around 95% of the population.
+Orange confirmed in 2023 that this network will be maintained in France and Reunion at least until 31 December 2027.
+This network is part of the LoRa Alliance ecosystem: the gateways operated by Orange are connected to a LoRaWAN core network operated by Orange, and candidate devices must be LoRaWAN Certified by the Alliance via LCTT testing.

 A few structural points: